MileHacker Logo

 Public Holidays

 Nigeria observes various Christian, Muslim, and national holidays.
-Expect closures for banks, government offices, and many private businesses on these days.
+Expect being closed for banks, government offices, and many private businesses on such days.

 Tourist Seasons